• Skip to primary navigation

 4. Update Drivers for Mouse

-As mentioned above, the problem could be due to the driver software for the mouse being outdated.
+As mentioned above, the problem could be due to the driver software of the mouse being outdated.

-1. Right-click on the Start button and click on Device Manager in the menu that appears.
+1. Press Windows + X keys and click on Device Manager in the WinX menu that appears.

-2. On the Device Manager screen, expand “Mice and other pointing devices” entry > right-click on Hid-compliant mouse and click on Update Driver option.
+2. On Device Manager screen, open “Mice and other pointing devices” entry > right-click on Hid-compliant mouse and click on Update Driver option.

 Update Mouse Driver Using Device Manager